pauline-rugwevera/food-and-wine-quiz/README.md

 - #DA1212(red): I used this color to tell the user if they choose a wrong answer.
 If they pick a wrong answer they will know before moving to the next question.

+## Typography
+There are two fonts used in this project.
+Firstly on the landing page  I wanted something eye catching as well as covering quite a space since this project does not have many categories, so I went on to use [Monoton](https://fonts.google.com/specimen/Monoton) for my main heading.
+For the questions, answers and every other information, I chose [Noto Serif](https://fonts.google.com/noto/specimen/Noto+Serif) as it is more readable for the users.